 STB management is responsible for establishing and maintaining effective internal control over reporting.
-The STB conducted its assessment of the effectiveness of the STB's internal control over reporting in accordance with the requirements of OMB Circular A-123, Appendix A. During FY 2022, the STB documented and assessed internal controls over two business processes:
+The STB conducted its assessment of the effectiveness of the STB's internal control over reporting in accordance with the requirements of OMB Circular A-123, Appendix A. During FY 2023, the STB documented and assessed internal controls over two business processes:

-- Financial Reporting Test of Design and Test of Effectiveness - Human Resources Test of Design and Test of Effectiveness
+- Human Resources /Time and Attendance- Test of Design and Test of Effectiveness - Procure to Pay- Test of Design and Test of Effectiveness

-A review was also performed on the annual Statement on Standards for Attestation Engagements 18 (SSAE 18) Service Organization Control (SOC) Type II Report from the Department of Transportation (DOT) Enterprise Services Center (ESC) to determine if the financial systems complied with Federal

-Financial Management system requirements.
+A review was also performed on the annual Statement on Standards for Attestation Engagements 18 (SSAE 18) Service Organization Control (SOC) Type II Report from the Department of Transportation (DOT) Enterprise Services Center (ESC) to determine if the financial systems complied with Federal Financial Management system requirements.